 Recreational harvest of whelk is limited to 1 bushel/person.
 There is no minimum size, closed season or closed area.
 A recreational fishing license is required, including hand harvest from the beach.

 Season, Hours and Areas

 No more than two traps may be used recreationally, except that a licensed saltwater fishing guide may use a maximum of four traps.
-Maximum dimensions for rectangular traps may not exceed 24 x 8 x 9 inches.
-Cylindrical traps may not exceed 24 inches in length and 30 inches in circumference.
-Recreational bait minnow traps shall have a mesh size of no smaller than ¼ inch bar mesh.
-The throat opening of the funnel shall not exceed ¾ inch in diameter.
+A minnow trap must be less than 24 inches in length, 18 inches in width, or 9 inches in height for a rectangular trap; or, 30 inches in circumference for cylindrical traps.
+The throat opening must be no larger than 1 inch, and bar mesh must not be smaller than ¼ inch (square or diameter).
 Each trap must have attached a tag or float bearing the name and address of the person using the trap.
 Subject to specific gear design criteria, sizes, time of day, and area restrictions outlined in these regulations, bait minnows may also be taken recreationally year-round in seines and cast nets.

 No individual recreationally harvesting bait minnows may possess more than two quarts of bait minnows at any given time.
 A licensed saltwater fishing guide may possess not more than 10 quarts at any given time.